Convergence of the empirical spectral distribution function of Beta matrices: Proof of Theorem 1.1

-On the other hand, by the second assumption of Theorem \ref{lsd}, the second term on the right hand side of (\ref{eqtt}) can be arbitrarily small as $n$ is large, provided that $1/x_2$ is smaller than the smallest eigenvalue of the matrices $\{\S_n+\a_n\A_p\}$.
+On the other hand, by the second assumption of Theorem~\ref{lsd}, the second term on the right-hand side of (\ref{eqtt}) can be arbitrarily small as $n$ is large, provided that $1/x_2$ is smaller than the smallest eigenvalue of the matrices $\{\S_n+\alpha_n\A_p\}$.
 Thus $\{F^{\underline\B_n}\}$ is tight almost surely.

-{\bf{Step 2}}: Recalling the definition of Stieltjes transform we have that for $z\in\bbC^{+}$
+\textit{Step 2}: Recalling the definition of Stieltjes transform we have that for $z\in \bbC^{+}$

 Here we have used the fact that $\underline\B_n$ has the same eigenvalues as